stefanocampanella/MHPC-project/docs/frontmatter/prologue.md

 Proper characterization of uncertainty remains a major research and operational challenge in Earth and environmental systems models.
 In fact, model calibration is often more an art than a science: one must make several discretionary choices, guided more by his own experience and intuition than by the scientific method.
 In practice, this means that the result of calibration could be suboptimal.

 One of the challenges of calibration of these models is the large number of parameters involved.
 For this reason, preliminary sensitivity analysis may be used to reduce this number and select the relevant parameters.
-However the computational load of sensitivity analysis and calibration is high.
+Still, the computational load of sensitivity analysis and calibration is high.

 In this work I used High-Performance Computing solutions to calibrate GEOtop {cite}`rigon2006geotop,endrizzi2014geotop`, a complex, over parameterized hydrological model.
 I used the derivative-free optimization algorithms implemented in the Facebook Nevergrad Python library {cite}`nevergrad`, and run them on the Ulysses v2 HPC cluster, thanks to the Dask framework {cite}`dask`.